Does Bleach Kill Weeds? Tips & Alternatives

 While bleach can work effectively in eradicating weeds from your garden for good, it is not safe to use for many different reasons.
 Bleach can harm your soil, plants, entire garden, and surrounding areas.
 Bleach is the harshest solution for eradicating weeds, and we recommend going for a more natural solution first.

-Featured Image Credit: Dean Clarke, Shutterstock
+Featured Image Credit: Cassiohabib, Shutterstock